powersync-community/flutter-powersync-supabase/README.md

 ### 3. Start Supabase locally

+There is already a migration in `supabase/migrations/20250819090132_counters.sql` that creates the **counters** table, creates the **powersync** publication and seeds one counter record
 ```bash
 supabase start
 ```

 ### 4. Start the PowerSync service

+The sync rules are already configured in `docker/powersync.yaml` to sync all data from **counters** to all clients.
 ```bash
 docker compose --file ./docker/compose.yaml --env-file .env.local up -d
 ```